-- 1. Reinforces and consolidates classwork

-- 2. As an extension to classwork

-- 3. An opportunity to evaluate pupil learning

-- 4. Supports the development of study skills and self-discipline

-- 5. Promotes the good habit of regular work and independent learning

-- 6. Promotes motivation in pupils

-- 7. Supports areas of development needs

-- 8. Stretches the more able pupils

-- 9. Strengthens partnership and communication between the Home and the School
+- 1. Reinforces and consolidates classwork - 2.
+Is an extension to classwork and stretches pupils. - 3.
+Is an opportunity to evaluate pupil learning - 4.
+Supports the development of study skills and self-discipline - 5.
+Promotes the good habit of regular work and independent learning - 6.
+Promotes motivation in pupils - 7.
+Supports areas of development needs - 8.
+Strengthens partnership and communication between the Home and the School